gravity-ui/uikit/src/components/Table/README.md

 import {Table} from '@gravity-ui/uikit';
 ```

-A table that allows selecting and sorting rows and performing actions on a row.
+A table that allows the selecting and sorting of rows, and performing actions on a row.

 <!--GITHUB_BLOCK-->